 Many soldiers captured and prisoners executed.
 Visit Lawang Sewu on 14 October.
 At this date every year, Lawang Sewu hosts a theatrical show to commemorate this battle.

 Traceback the history of trains in Indonesia from the Dutch era to the present days.
 Before the wars, Lawang Sewu was an office for a railway company.
 Many pieces of equipment from that era remained here.
 It includes a large collection of typewriters and calculating machines.

 At the front yard, a steam train locomotive is on display.
 Besides, the first railway line in Indonesia was built in Semarang as well.
 Learn a number of ancient stations in Indonesia.
 There are old pictures of trains, railways, and constructions of the building too.

 Lawang Sewu Railway Museum also keeps a collection of old train’s spare parts and tools.
 To get more in-depth information, visit the library and the archive room.

 Evening at Lawang Sewu

-People coming to Lawang Sewu and expect a horror experience might as well get prepare to disappoint.
+People coming to Lawang Sewu and expect a horror experience might as well get prepared to disappoint.
 The building is open until late in the evening.
-However, the spooky feeling that once radiate through Lawang Sewu’s doors.
-It now completely gone.
+However, the spooky feeling that once radiates through the doors now completely gone.
 As it turns out, Lawang Sewu at night is breathtakingly beautiful.

 Enjoy the sparkle coming from bright, colorful lamps at the building’s every corner.
 The lighting enhances Lawang Sewu’s already remarkable architecture.
 Take a slow walk on its corridor in a dreamy evening.
 Occasionally, recognize a heartwarming scene.